oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/general/creating-the-devops-project.md

 Using the OCI Cloud shell and Browser User Interface we will :

-  - Create a OCI Vault
+  - Create a Notifications topic used for the DevOps services elements to communicate between themselves

-  - Create a master key for the vault
+  - Create a DevOps project

 ### Prerequisites